deathlyhallows010/Interview-Bit-Python/README.md

 # Interview-Bit-Python
-Solutions to problems on Interview Bit https://www.interviewbit.com/
+Solutions to problems on Interview Bit https://www.interviewbit.com/ in python3